Employment Law – Services for Businesses – defending a claim for unfair or wrongful dismissal

 NOTE: My service will not include any advice or assistance in relation to any appeal.

 The time that it takes from your initial instructions to a final resolution of the case depends largely on the stage at which your case is resolved, that is of course if settlement is reached during pre-claim conciliation.
 If so your case is likely to take 1-2 months.

 If the claim proceeds to a Final Hearing, your case is likely to take 3-6 months.

-These are just estimates and we can give you a more accurate timescale once we have more information and as your case progresses.
+These are just estimates and I can give you a more accurate timescale once I have more information and as your case progresses.

 Factors that could increase costs

 In some circumstances I may have increase my fees to account for additional time, work or skill required to meet your instructions.